Administrative rule R657-39

 (ii) on the Utah Public Notice Website; and

-(c) Notice of the possibility of an electronic meeting shall be given to board members at least 24 hours before the meeting.
-In addition, the notice shall describe how a board member may participate in the meeting electronically or telephonically.
+(c) Notice of the possibility of an electronic meeting shall be given to board or council members at least 24 hours before the meeting.
+In addition, the notice shall describe how a member may participate in the meeting electronically or telephonically.

-(d) When notice is given of the possibility of a board member appearing electronically or telephonically, any board member may do so and shall be counted as present for purposes of a quorum and may fully participate and vote on any matter coming before the board.
+(d) When notice is given of the possibility of a board or council member appearing electronically or telephonically, any member may do so and shall be counted as present for purposes of a quorum and may fully participate and vote on any matter.

-(i) At the commencement of the meeting, or at such time as any board member initially appears electronically or telephonically, the chair should identify for the record all those who are appearing telephonically or electronically.
+(i) In addition to identifying board or council members physically present at the meeting, at the commencement of the meeting, or at such time as any board or council member initially appears electronically or telephonically, the chair should identify for the record all those who are appearing telephonically or electronically.

-(ii) Votes by members of the board who are not at the physical location of the meeting shall be confirmed by the chair.
+(ii) Votes by board or council members who are not at the physical location of the meeting shall be confirmed by the chair.

 (e) The anchor location, unless otherwise designated in the notice, shall be at the offices of the Utah Department of Natural Resources, 1594 West North Temple, Salt Lake City, Utah.